rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 ### Firewall Manager v2 access-list theory and best practices

 **Warning:** Using this feature in Firewall Manager v2 requires prerequisite knowledge.
-To learn more about the prerequisite knowledge on access-list theory and best practices, see [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices).
+To learn more about the prerequisite knowledge on access-list theory and best practices, see the [Firewall Manager v2 - Theory and Best Practices](https://support.rackspace.com/how-to/firewall-manager-v2-access-list-theory-and-best-practices) article.

 ### Location of access-list rules